Electra

+In Greek mythology Electra, also spelt Elektra (/ɪˈlɛktrə/; Ἠλέκτρα, /el/), is a princess of Mycenae and the daughter of Agamemnon and Clytemnestra.
+Famously, Electra and her brother, Orestes, attack and kill Clytemnestra to avenge their father's murder.

-Electra, also spelt Elektra (/əˈlɛktrə/; Ἠλέκτρα; /el/), is a significant figure in Greek mythology.
-She is the titular main character in two Greek tragedies, Electra by Sophocles and Electra by Euripides.
+She is the titular main character of two Greek tragedies: Electra by Sophocles and Electra by Euripides.
 She is also the central figure in plays by Aeschylus, Alfieri, Voltaire, Hofmannsthal, Eugene O'Neill, and Jean-Paul Sartre.
 She is a vengeful soul in The Libation Bearers, the second play of Aeschylus' Oresteia trilogy.
-She plans out an attack with her brother to kill their mother, Clytemnestra.

-In psychology, the Electra complex is named after her.
+In the field of psychology the Electra complex is named after her.

 Family

 Electra's parents were King Agamemnon and Queen Clytemnestra of Mycenae.
-Her sisters were Iphigenia and Chrysothemis, and her brother was Orestes.
-In the Iliad, Homer is understood to be referring to Electra in mentioning "Laodice" as a daughter of Agamemnon.
+Her sisters were Iphigenia and Chrysothemis and her brother was Orestes.
+In the Iliad Homer is understood to be referring to Electra in mentioning "Laodice" as a daughter of Agamemnon.